sst/guide/_chapters/create-a-s3-bucket.md

 ![Create S3 Bucket next review screenshot]({{ site.url }}/assets/create-s3-bucket-next-review.png)

-Now click on your newly created bucket from the list and navigate to it's permissions by clicking **Permissions**.
+Now click on your newly created bucket from the list and navigate to it's permissions panel by clicking **Permissions**.

 ![Select Bucket properties screenshot]({{ site.url }}/assets/select-bucket-permissions.png)

 ### Add Permissions

-Buckets by defualt are not publicly accessible, so we need to change the permissions.
+Buckets by default are not publicly accessible, so we need to change its permissions.
 Select the **Bucket Policy** from the permissions panel.

 ![Add bucket policy screenshot]({{ site.url }}/assets/add-bucket-policy.png)

-Add the following bucket policy into the editor.
+{% include code-marker.html %} Add the following bucket policy into the editor.
 Where `notes-app-client` is the name of our S3 bucket.
+Make sure to use the name of your bucket here.

 {% highlight json %}
 {